nene/nene.github.io/_posts/2023-07-21-null-vs-undefined.md

 JavaScript author Brendan Eich managed to double the mistake by introducing two null values:
 `null` and `undefined`.
 The original goal of `null` being [better interop with Java][java-interop].
+Like many Java-driven changes in JavaScript, this made the language worse.

 Luckily nowadays we can use TypeScript to track which values can be nullable.
 This eliminates the need for null-checks where they're not needed and